 The Grand Tour is an eight-hour tour operated by our park concessioner, Yosemite Hospitality, which visits Yosemite Valley, Glacier Point and the Mariposa Grove of Giant Sequoias.
-This tour is not operating in 2022.
+Tour not operating in 2023.

 Ranger-led programs may be available on a limited basis; check local listings for dates, times, and locations.

 Part of this restoration project focused on creating new trail systems that allowed for accessibility and overall visitor access, while protecting the sequoia ecosystem and promoting ecological health.
 Some options include:

 Grizzly Giant Loop Trail (moderate)

 Mariposa Grove Trail (strenuous)

 Visiting the Mariposa Grove in Winter